Disorder, entropy and harmonic functions: Linearly growing harmonic functions on the infinite cluster of percolation

 \section{Linearly growing harmonic functions on the infinite cluster of percolation}

-In this section, we fix $d>0$ and $p>p_c(d)$.
-The infinite cluster of supercritical percolation can be thought of as an approximation of $\Z^d$.
-In particular, macroscopic properties of the cluster are the same as those of $\mathbb R^d$.
-For instance, the random walk satisfies an invariance principle $(CLT)_\omega$ \cite{SS04,BB07,MP07}: define
+In this section, we fix $d \geq2$ and $p>p_c(d)$.
+As before, we denote the infinite cluster of percolation by $\omega$, and we draw it in $\mathbb R^d$ in such a way that $\rho$ coincides with the origin.
+The graph $\omega$ can be thought of as an approximation of~$\Z^d$.
+In particular, macroscopic properties of the cluster are the same as those of~$\mathbb R^d$.
+For instance, the random walk satisfies an invariance principle $(\mathit{CLT})_\omega$ \cite{BB07,MP07,SS04}: define